National Institute of Technology, Sikkim: Campus facilities

 Currently, it is operating from a temporary campus at Ravangla.

 PARAM Kanchenjunga supercomputer

 NIT Sikkim is home to PARAM Kanchenjunga, one of the PARAM series of supercomputers.
 Unveiled in April 2016, it is the fastest supercomputer among NITs.
 Costing ₹3 crore, it was built with collaboration of Centre for Development of Advanced Computing (C-DAC).

 Library

-The institute has a central library which caters to all the academic needs of students.
-The library also subscribes to a number of scientific journals and magazines.
+The institute has a central library that caters to all the academic needs of students.
+The library also subscribes to several scientific journals and magazines.

 Internet accessibility

 The institute is part of the multi-gigabit National Knowledge Network (NKN), a National research and education network.

-The academic buildings are all Wi-Fi enabled and they are connected through high speed LAN too.
-All the labs are also connected to the internet through high speed LAN.
-Almost all hostels are provided with internet facility through Wi-Fi or LAN and other hostels will also be provided in near future.
+The academic buildings are all Wi-Fi enabled and they are connected through high-speed LAN too.
+All the labs are also connected to the internet through high-speed LAN.
+Almost all hostels are provided with internet facility through Wi-Fi or LAN and other hostels will also be provided in the near future.